attr0/OpenVPN-soga/readme.md

 - `vpn.auth`

-    auth file for openvpn.
-If password auth is required, pleace change it to
+    auth file for OpenVPN.
+If password auth is required, please change it to

     ```
     your_username